 Michael: When we bought the property, we invited friends and family to enjoy it with us.
 Some family members came in their RVs and the only place we had for them was where we parked our RV.
 So, we decided to make a new spot on the unused lot next to us, and from there we decided that others should enjoy this area, not just us.

-Michael: At first, I did have some reservations, but I’ve been camping for the majority of my life.
-What I’ve found is that by and large, folks that camp, whether that be in a tent or whether that be in a multimillion-dollar motor home, are good people with good intentions.
-I’ve never had any issues with folks I’ve camped with.
-So it’s not something I really worry about.
+Michael: At first I did have some reservations, but I’ve been camping for the majority of my life.
+What I’ve found is that by and large, folks who camp—whether in a tent or in a multi-million-dollar motor home—are good people with good intentions.
+I’ve never had any issues with folks I’ve camped with, so it’s not something I really worry about.

 Michael: There are not a lot of places like this, and it’s important to us to share it with people for purposes of conserving our natural resources and enjoying its beauty for years to come.